CharaChorder/docs/docs/CharaChorder X.rst

 this key has the name “Shift Keyboard Modifier (Left)” and “Shift Keyboard Modifier (Right)”, one for each side of the keyboard.

-The Shift is accessible by pressing the key labeled "Shift" on your keyboard.
-Any key that requires the Shift Modifier can only be accessed by pressing and holding the Shift key along with the target key.
-You do not need to :doc:`chord<Chords>` the keys together; it’s only required that the Shift key is pressed while the target key is pressed.
+The SHIFT is accessible by pressing the key labeled "Shift" on your keyboard.
+Any key that requires the SHIFT Modifier can only be accessed by pressing and holding the SHIFT key along with the target key.
+You do not need to :doc:`chord<Chords>` the keys together; it’s only required that the SHIFT key is pressed while the target key is pressed.

 Configurability